lichen-community-systems/Flocking/docs/buffers/about-buffers.md

 1. <code>bufDesc</code>: a buffer to encode
 2. <code>format</code>: a format string that specifies the format to encode this buffer as _(defaults to <code>int16</code>)_

 The return value is an <code>ArrayBuffer</code> object containing the encoded sound file.
 Encoding currently occurs synchronously on the main thread, so it will block.
-This will be addressed prior to the 0.2.0 release.

 Currently, Flocking supports the following WAVE file formats: